 - Implementing strong encryption

-- Maintaining breach notification protocols
+- Maintaining breach notification procedures

-Health Insurance Portability and Accountability Act (HIPAA) US
+Health Insurance Portability and Accountability Act (HIPAA)

 - Using HIPAA-compliant cloud providers